Fishing mortality in the Barents Sea

 A spawning stock which is calculated to be at a level that most likely will give good recruitment has good reproductive ability (the spawning stock is above Bpa).
 Good recruitment presupposes that environmental factors which influence fry survival are favourable.

 When the level of the spawning stock is calculated to be such that there is increasing likelihood of it giving reduced recruitment, the stock is at risk of having reduced reproductive ability (the spawning stock is below Bpa, but above Blim).
-This, in turn, presupposes that environmental factors are favourable for recruitment.
-Should the spawning stock be calculated to be at a level which in all probability will result in poor recruitment irrespective of environmental conditions, the stock is said to have an unsound reproductive ability (the spawning stock is below Blim).
+This, in turn, assumes that environmental factors are favourable for recruitment.
+Should the spawning stock be calculated to be at a level which in all probability will result in poor recruitment irrespective of environmental conditions, the stock is said to have an diminishing reproductive ability (the spawning stock is below Blim).